Kirkconnel Tower

 Kirkconnel Tower was a 16th-century tower house, about 4.5 mi east of Ecclefechan, Dumfries and Galloway, Scotland, south of Kirtle Water, south of Kirkconnel Church.

-It is different from Kirkconnel House, south of Dumfries.
+It is different from Kirkconnell House, near New Abbey in Kirkcudbrightshire.

 History

 This is thought to have been the home of Helen of Kirconnel, the subject of the ballad published by Walter Scott, in Minstrelsy of the Scottish Border.

 It may have been a mansion of the Irving family.

 Structure

 There is no trace of the castle nor evidence of its structure.